Ecological Restoration: The Big Picture

 “This is an extraordinary time full of vital, transformative movements that could not be foreseen.
 It’s also a nightmarish time.
 Full engagement requires the ability to perceive both.” – Rebecca Solnit

-Ecological restoration is happening across the globe and is expanding each day.
-On March 1, 2019, the United Nations General Assembly declared 2021 – 2030 the UN Decade on Ecosystem Restoration.
+On March 1, 2019, the United Nations General Assembly declared 2021 – 2030 a UN Decade on Ecosystem Restoration.
 Over 80 governments have made major commitments to restore large areas of land.
-For example, Mexico has committed 5 million hectares to be restored by 2030.
+For example, Mexico has committed to restoring 5 million hectares by 2030.
 But there is a big gap between commitments and what is being done.
-It is not easy.
-Restoration involves both ecological systems and human systems.
-There is a huge gap between science and policy, with science far ahead.
-Meanwhile, there is a huge shortfall of qualified people to do this work.
-There are thousands of projects, but they’re not talking to each other, not sharing talent, science, or aspirations.
+Ecological restoration and allied restorative activities (see Gann et al 2026, Figure 1) involves both ecological systems and human systems; in fact, it is more accurate to speak in terms of social ecological systems.
+There are huge gaps between science and practice, and both of them and policy.
+Moreover, there is a huge shortfall of qualified people to do and above all lead this kind of work.
+Additionally, there are now tens of thousands of self-proclaimed or verified restoration projects, but they’re not talking to each other and not sharing basic protocols for planning, implementation, and monitoring.

-Global society can work together to secure a gain in the extent and functionality of native and cultural ecosystems by investing in a family of restorative activities.
-This will help reverse the extinction crisis, land degradation and desertification, and anthropogenic climate change, three of the overarching problems we face today as a global society.
+Going forward, societies should seek to work together to increase the extent, improve the functionality of 'native' and cultural ecosystems by investing in a 'family of restorative activities'.
+This would help reverse the extinction crisis, the climate catastrophe crisis, land degradation and desertification, and the global health crisis which are four of the overarching problems we face today.

 ECOLOGICAL RESTORATION